Search This Blog

 Conclusion: The Need for Unity

-This infighting has struck people who share similar ideas for the countries future.
+This tension has rocked the faithful who share similar ideas for the countries future.
 Grassroots supporters might, one day, continue the movement with a different party if Reform fails to become more democratic, and appreciative of all their supporters.

 Comments